 Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in milliseconds).
 HOST_ID BIGINT Numeric ID for the host node.
 HOSTNAME STRING Server name of the host node.
 SITE_ID BIGINT Numeric ID of the execution site on the host node.
 PARTITION_ID BIGINT The numeric ID for the logical partition that this site represents.
 When using a K value greater than zero, there are multiple copies of each logical partition.
 TABLE_NAME STRING The name of the database table.
 TABLE_TYPE STRING The type of the table.
 Values returned include "Persistent-Table" for normal data tables and views and "Streamed-Table" for streams.
 TUPLE_COUNT BIGINT The number of rows currently stored for this table in the current partition.
 For streams, the cumulative total number of rows inserted into the stream.
 TUPLE_ALLOCATED MEMORY BIGINT The total size of memory, in kilobytes, allocated for storing inline data associated with this table in this partition.
-The
+The allocated memory can exceed the currently used memory (TUPLE_DATA_MEMORY).
+For streams, this field identifies the amount of memory currently in use to queue ex-

-Name Datatype Description allocated memory can exceed the currently used memory (TUPLE_DATA_MEMORY).
-For streams, this field identifies the amount of memory currently in use to queue export data (both in memory and as export overflow) prior to its being passed to the export target.
+Name Datatype Description port data (both in memory and as export overflow) prior to its being passed to the export target.
 TUPLE_DATA_MEMORY BIGINT The total memory, in kilobytes, used for storing inline data associated with this table in this partition.
 The total memory used for storing data for this table is the combination of memory used for inline (tuple) and non-inline (string) data.
 STRING_DATA MEMORY BIGINT The total memory, in kilobytes, used for storing non-inline variable length data (VARCHAR, VARBINARY, and GE-OGRAPHY) associated with this table in this partition.
 The total memory used for storing data for this table is the combination of memory used for inline (tuple) and non-inline (string) data.
 TUPLE_LIMIT INTEGER The row limit for this table.
 Row limits are optional and are defined in the schema as a maximum number of rows that any partition can contain.
 If no row limit is set, this value is null.
 PERCENT_FULL INTEGER The percentage of the row limit currently in use by table rows in this partition.
 If no row limit is set, this value is zero.
+DR STRING A text string of "true" or "false" indicating whether the table is a DR table or not.
+EXPORT STRING If the table or stream is configured with MIGRATE or EX-PORT TO TARGET, the name of the associated export target.